 The following day we reached Tamanrasset.

 I found a hostel where I could shower and rest.
 I was up at sunrise the next morning to try to hitch-hike back to Algiers.
-After 6 pointless hours I became exasperated and decided that I just wanted out of town – I decided to hitch-hike in both directions – north to the Mediterranean, or south to West Africa and the Atlantic coast.
+After a full day of trying to hitchike back north, I gave up turned in early to try again the next day.
+I had a second pointless day of trying to get a ride north.
+At that point, it was become apparent that I had become stranded in the middle of the Sahara!
+Once again, I got a good meal, returned a third time to the hostel for a good night’s sleep.
+The following day, after 6 pointless hours I became exasperated and decided that I just wanted out of town – I decided to hitch-hike in both directions – north to the Mediterranean, or south to West Africa and the Atlantic coast.
 A Japanese kid about my age came up to me laughing and speaking in German.
 I replied in French.
 Then he replied in broken English, “Where are you going??
 Are you crazy?”
 He had never seen anybody hitch-hike in both directions before.
 Nobody had.

 Hiro and I traveled together for the next 7 weeks through West Africa- sharing adventures of a lifetime –and we have remained close friends.